Does Weed Have Calories?

 In a nutshell, raw cannabis plant material does contain calories, albeit in minimal amounts.
 However, there's a big difference between raw plant material and cannabis-infused products, such as edibles and beverages.

 For the raw cannabis flower itself, the calorie content is relatively low.
-The plant is primarily composed of fibrous matter, which would provide a minimal caloric value when ingested.
-Keep in mind that 'ingesting' here refers to eating the plant material itself; smoking weed adds no calories whatsoever.
-As a matter of fact, high fiber intake is actually associated with weight loss.1
+The plant is primarily composed of fibrous matter, which would provide a minimal caloric value when ingested.1 Keep in mind that 'ingesting' here refers to eating the plant material itself; smoking weed adds no calories whatsoever.
+High fiber intake is actually associated with weight loss.

 On the other hand, cannabis-infused products like edibles and beverages can indeed contain a significant number of calories.
 These products are often formulated with additional ingredients, such as sugars, fats, and oils, to enhance flavor and potency.
 So, eating a bunch of edibles or drinking cannabis-infused drinks may contribute to a notable calorie intake, depending on the specific product and its ingredients.